gushers/candybar/README.md

-# Starter for Canvas Projects
+# Candybar 🍫

-Quick starter for building demos and pens in canvas.
+Starter for building things with `<canvas>`.
 Uses parcel to bundle and transpile code.

 ## Start